christopherlaangsell/RumTodoMVC/README.md

 # Rum ToDo Sample Application

 Very basic (no styling), but fully functioning, TodoMVC using Rum.
-Created by Christopher Gsell because he could not find a TodoMVC repo using just Rum for state control.
-Code design and benchmarks were used for his thesis comparing ClojureScript libraries.
+Code design and benchmarks were used for thesis comparing ClojureScript libraries.